Nissan Violet Hardtop 1600SSS-E (1973)

 Summary: Bluebird 510 in new clothes.
 Equipped with electronic fuel injection.
 Engine improved but still rough and noisy when revved up.
 Excellent 5-speed gearbox.
 A bit high geared overall.
 Handling is on the dull side.
 Nice, luxurious cabin.
 Brakes prone to fade.

-Road testing the Violet Hardtop 1600SSS-EL
+Road testing the Violet Hardtop 1600SSS-E

 Postscript: Story Photos